Toyota bZ4X review

 The interior layout, fit and finish

-The Toyota bZ4X has a relatively low roofline for an SUV, but the interior still feels open and airy thanks to the tall side windows.
-You also sit high up in the car, which not only helps gives you a good view out to the front and sides, but also makes you feel like you're driving a proper SUV.
-The height of the driving position is more akin to the VW ID.4 than the lower-riding Kia EV6.
+You sit high up in the car, which not only gives you a good view out to the front and sides, but also makes you feel like you're driving a proper SUV.
+The height of the driving position is more akin to the VW ID 4 than the lower-riding Kia EV6.

-Rear visibility is slightly restricted due to the chunky rear pillars, but all models get a reversing camera as standard to help out with parking.
+Rear visibility is slightly restricted due to the chunky rear pillars but all models get a reversing camera as standard to help out with parking.
 You get front and rear parking sensors if you go for mid-rung Motion trim or above.

-Toyota bZ4X 2022 interior dashboard
+Toyota bZ4X dashboard

 Passenger & boot space